POSITION: Deputy Director

 The Bowser Administration seeks an energetic and qualified candidate to serve as the Deputy Director in the Mayor’s Office on African American Affairs (MOAAA) in the Executive Office of the Mayor.
 The mission of MOAAA is to improve the quality of life of the District's African-American residents by addressing a broad range of social and economic needs through strategic management of public and private partnerships, expertise on policy, community relations, civic engagement and community-based grants.

-The incumbent is responsible for managing the creation and implementation of a strategic approach for the Mayor and the District of Columbia to engage, empower, and improve the quality of life for Latino constituents while integrating the interests of all key stakeholders.
+The incumbent is responsible for managing the creation and implementation of a strategic approach for the Mayor and the District of Columbia to engage, empower, and improve the quality of life for African-American constituents while integrating the interests of all key stakeholders.
 This includes implementation of policy and programs which provide resources to ensure that full range health, education, employment and social services are made available to the Latino residents of the District of Columbia.

 CORE DUTIES AND RESPONSIBILITIES